 Once you have identified the touchpoints, use a mind map to organize your ideas.
 Then start sketching the map.

-There are no laid down protocols for this but certain guidelines.
-Draw out the map that represents how your customers interact with your company.
+There are no laid-down protocols for this, but specific guidelines.
+Draw a map showing how your customers interact with your company.

-You need to keep in mind that the look and feel of your maps should be consistent while making the map.
+Keep in mind that the look and feel of your maps should be consistent throughout the map-making process.

 That is why the colors, fonts, and imagery used on customer journey maps should not be a one-time decision.

-It must be dynamic so that it can be adapted to meet the needs of each individual company.
+It must be dynamic so it can be adapted to each company's needs.

 Customer Journey Analytics

-Customer journey analytics is the action of analyzing where your customers are in their buying process and how you can influence them to move closer to purchasing your product.
+Customer journey analytics is the process of analyzing where your customers are in their buying process and how you can influence them to move closer to purchasing your product.

 In addition to increasing customer lifetime value (CLV), businesses use it to improve customer loyalty and grow revenue.

-Analyzing the customer journey gives teams insight into their behavior which they can then use to make strategic decisions.
+Analyzing the customer journey provides teams with insights into customer behavior to inform strategic decisions.

-This form of analytics starts with a customer journey map but you need to determine the type of customer journey you want to track.
+This form of analytics starts with a customer journey map, but you need to determine which customer journey you want to track.

-Sequential: This is the most common type of customer journey map and represents a linear process from one point to another with intermediate stages in between.
+Sequential: This is the most common type of customer journey map, representing a linear process from one point to another, with intermediate stages in between.

 It’s the most appropriate choice for product and service design.

-This helps to understand customer behavior in order to drive revenue.
+This helps understand customer behavior to drive revenue.

-It works by iterating through each stage in the customer’s journey until you get to the last step before a sale.
+It works by iterating through each stage of the customer’s journey until you reach the last step before a sale.

 This is useful for products and services that have multiple steps.
-Or for a service like management that involves interacting with multiple departments.
+Or for a service like management that involves interacting with various departments.

 Circular: This is similar to sequential, but it does not always have an end.

-With a circular process, it’s possible to get all the way back to the start of the customer’s journey.
+With a circular process, it’s possible to return to the start of the customer’s journey.

-For example, online software companies often use this method to understand the stages of the customer journey and determine customer acquisition.
+For example, online software companies often use this method to understand the customer journey and determine customer acquisition.

-Branch: This represents where you can pick up the customer as he/she progresses through your brand, company, or product.
+Branch: This represents where you can pick up the customer as he/she progress through your brand, company, or product.

-The first way to measure customer journey analytics is by using data to identify the current state of your customer’s journey and then compare it to the desired state.
+The first way to measure customer journey analytics is to use data to identify the current state of your customer’s journey and compare it to the desired state.

 By identifying your customers’ pain points, you can eliminate them from the customer journey.